 “Jesus went through all the towns and villages, teaching in their synagogues, proclaiming the good news of the kingdom and healing every disease and sickness.
 When he saw the crowds, he had compassion on them, because they were harassed and helpless, like sheep without a shepherd.
 Then he said to his disciples, ‘The harvest is plentiful but the workers are few.
 Ask the Lord of the harvest, therefore, to send out workers into his harvest field’” (Matthew 9:35-38).

 The Spirit of God came to me in a dream, and this is what I was shown.
-Both encounters are in different ways representations of the spiritual reality of my physical reality.

 I was standing in the sanctuary of a church.
 The church was reminiscent of the church of my childhood, but the time and the people were of present day.
 The people in the pews were talking and carrying on with each other; there was disorder; no one was paying attention.
 The pastor looked at me and said that there was no reason to continue; he said that not enough people had come.
 At first, I found his statement peculiar, as the room was packed full of people, but then I realized that he wasn’t talking about quantity.
 Church was dismissed, and everyone went on their way.
 It was nighttime.
 “Jesus went through all the towns and villages, teaching in their synagogues, proclaiming the good news of the kingdom and healing every disease and sickness.
 When he saw the crowds, he had compassion on them, because they were harassed and helpless, like sheep without a shepherd.
 Then he said to his disciples, ‘The harvest is plentiful but the workers are few.
 Ask the Lord of the harvest, therefore, to send out workers into his harvest field’” (Matthew 9:35-38).